 Although Joseph Lamb was born in New Jersey, it is possible for Canada to claim him as a ragtime resident based on his connections here on two separate occasions:

 For more on Joseph Lamb, see the separate page on this website entitled "Joseph Lamb: Ragtime's Quiet Sensation."

 2.8) Geoffrey O'Hara (2 February 1882 – 31 January 1966) [top]

 The article from The Virtual Gramophone: Canadian Historical Sound Recordings entitled "Geoffrey O'Hara, Composer, Singer and Lecturer (1882-1967)" accurately describes three major aspects of O'Hara's professional life: composer, singer and lecturer.
 Born in Chatham, Ontario, nine years after Fred S Stone (see below on Stone), O'Hara played piano as a child and wrote ragtime compositions in his early twenties, sometimes using the name "Geofrrey de Vere."
 A list of some of his ragtime-related compositions are below, including his compositions available online and his compositions available in print (these lists are of course partial since he apparently wrote over 500 songs).
-According to the entry for him in the online Encyclopedia of Music in Canada he joined Lew Dockstader's Minstrels and went on to sing light opera as a baritone at Daly's Theater in New York.
+According to the entry for him in The Canadian Encyclopedia he joined Lew Dockstader's Minstrels and went on to sing light opera as a baritone at Daly's Theater in New York.
 Later O'Hara travelled the Lyceum and Chautauqua vaudeville circuits as a singer, lecturer, and community song leader.
 Apparently, he wrote two of his hit songs — "Give a Man a Horse He Can Ride" (1917) (below) and "K-K-K-Katy" (1918) (below) — while he was visiting in Kingston, Ontario.